cwkingjr/previous-project-list/README.md

 # Previous Project Listing
 Description of previous projects I have worked on/built.
-Since most of the projects I have worked on were restricted due to client requirements, I have little to show for those when folks come spelunking on github.
+Since the projects I now work on and most of the projects I have worked on were restricted due to client requirements, I have little to show for those when folks come spelunking on github.
 So, I figured I'd compile a list of some of the previous things I've built.

 ### Django Template Names - Contributor
 Django class-based view mixin to add template names when not provided.
 I fixed some typos and added comments and tests.